DivyaRani24/PortfolioOptimizationSuite/README.md

-# Python Portfolio Optimization Notebooks
+# Portfolio Optimization Suite

-This repository contains a set of Python3 Jupyter Notebooks focused on portfolio optimization techniques using popular libraries such as pandas, numpy, matplotlib, and scipy.
+Welcome to the Portfolio Optimization Suite repository!
+This collection of Python3 Jupyter Notebooks is designed to provide comprehensive coverage of portfolio optimization techniques using popular libraries such as pandas, numpy, matplotlib, and scipy.

 ## Topics Covered in the Notebooks